wavefrontHQ/docs/pages/doc/wavefront_api.md

 tags: [getting started]
 sidebar: doc_sidebar
 permalink: wavefront_api.html
-summary: Learn about the Wavefront Management API.
+summary: Learn about the REST API for managing Wavefront.
 ---

-Wavefront is fully API driven and supports a REST API and [instrumentation APIs](wavefront_instrumentation_api.html).
+Wavefront supports a REST API for management and [instrumentation APIs](wavefront_instrumentation_api.html) for sending metrics.
-* The Wavefront REST API allows you to perform management tasks that you'd perform from the UI, such as create an event.
-You can use Swagger to create a language binding of your choice.
-Wavefront customers have created CLI clients of this API.
+* The Wavefront REST API allows you to perform management tasks that you'd perform from the UI, such as creating event.
+You can use Swagger to create an API client or a CLI client from this API.
 * The [instrumentation SDKs](wavefront_instrumentation_api.html) allow you to send metrics to the Wavefront proxy or directly to the Wavefront service.
-These SDKs is available through different Application Instrumentation integrations and in Github.
+These SDKs are available through different Application Instrumentation integrations and in GitHub.

-The focus of this page is on the Wavefront REST API.
+This page describes the Wavefront REST API.

 ## REST API Overview

 All interactions between the Wavefront UI and your Wavefront instance occur through the Wavefront management API.
-You can perform those actions using REST - or create API clients using Swagger, discussed below.
+You can perform those actions using REST - or you can create an API client using Swagger, discussed below.

-**Note:** The Wavefront REST API is not the same as the `/api` endpoint that you specify for the Wavefront proxy.

 The current version of the REST API is v2.
 You can access the API at `<wavefront_instance>/api/v2`.
 The v1 API (`<wavefront_instance>/api/`) was deprecated in 2017 and is no longer supported.

+**Note:** The Wavefront REST API is not the same as the `/api` endpoint that you specify for the Wavefront proxy.

 ### API Documentation

-The REST API is publicly documented in the Swagger generated API documentation.
-To access the API documentation:
+The REST API is publicly documented in the Swagger-generated API documentation.
+To access the REST API documentation:

 1. Log in to your Wavefront instance.
 2. Display the doc from the UI or using a URL:
   * From the Wavefront UI, click the gear icon <i class="fa fa-cog"/> at the top right of the task bar and select **API Documentation**.